 The first step in addressing any condition is to recognize and accept that the answers lie within you, and you have the power to make the changes.
-Read the following article to learn how all problems are created, and how they can be addressed using FasterEFT: The REAL Cause of All Your Problems.

 Take a moment to think about what bothers you most about your condition.
 What is it about this condition that has the biggest effect on you emotionally?
 Now, think back to when you first noticed this effect.

 It may be that you didn’t notice it yourself, but that you were told about it by someone else, or that you’ve heard stories from others about how you first started to display these symptoms.
 You may also have heard stories about how relatives or others you know have experienced similar symptoms.
 We learn many of our coping skills from those around us, automatically and unconsciously.